As CodeFloe has a strong focus on automation of any sort itself, providing sophisticated CI/CD solutions to its users is a must.

 Crow CI

 Crow CI is a FOSS CI/CD app written in Go.
 It is a fork of Woodpecker CI and developed/maintained by the CodeFloe team.
-If you have a CodeFloe account, you can login to ci.codefloe.com and activate the repos you have access to.
+If you have a CodeFloe account, you can login to ci.codefloe.com and activate the repos you have write access to.

 If you encounter usage issues and/or have feature requests, issue them directly in the Crow CI repository.1